yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/3-NeRF/2-Shape-Encode-Control/README.md

 ## Contributing

 Feedback and contributions are welcome!
-If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to pull a request or leave an issue.
+If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to pull a request or submit an issue.
 I will release the [latex-pdf version]() in the future. :arrow_down:markdown format:

 ``` markdown
 [Paper Name](abs link)